The Fairness of Credit Scoring Models: Measuring fairness

 Unlike statistical parity, equal odds allows $\widehat{Y}$ to depend on $D$ but only through the target variable $Y$.
-It implies that clients with a good credit type and clients with a bad credit type should have similar classification, regardless of their (protected or unprotected) group membership.
-Thus, a credit scoring model is considered fair if the predictor has equal True Positive Rates (TPR, i.e., probability of the truly positive subject to be identified as such) and equal False Positive Rates (FPR, i.e., probability of falsely accepting a negative case).\footnote{The equality of FPR and TPR implies the equality of the odds, i.e., the ratios of probabilities of success (good type) and failure (bad type).} This implies the following constraint:
+It implies that applicants with a good credit type and applicants with a bad credit type should have similar classification, regardless of their (protected or unprotected) group membership.
+Thus, a credit scoring model is considered fair if the predictor has equal True Positive Rates (TPR, i.e., probability of the truly positive subject to be identified as such) and equal False Positive Rates (FPR, i.e., probability of falsely accepting a negative case).
+This implies the following constraint: